Say what you pay with pride

 It is estimated that £400bn of global corporate profits are shifted annually to tax havens, with corporate tax revenue losses in the UK of approximately £7bn per annum.

 As Fair Tax Week approaches, we will start to publish events taking place during the week.
 Please check regularly or sign up for our newsletter.
 If you agree with the aims of Fair Tax Week then feel free to organise an event of your own and send us details – we’ll not only list your activity, but help promote it as well.
 You can let us know here.
-Campaign and promotional materials will soon be available.

 Fair Tax Week will celebrate the companies and organisations that are seeking to do the right thing and are proud to pay their fair share of corporation tax – businesses that pay the right amount of corporation tax at the right time and in the right place, and who overtly shun the artificial use of tax havens and contrived tax avoidance practices.
 It will also celebrate and explore the positive contribution that Corporation Tax makes to society, and how this might be optimised.